gamob/cos30018_group/src/gui/README.md

-4. The GUI (Graphical User Interface)
+4. The GUI (Graphical User Interface, use streamlit)

 This is the "friendly face" that ties everything together for the user!